enrico-kaack/CanIRoll/README.md

 ## Features

-- Calculate the success rate of throwing multiple dices against a target sum with a static modifier (e.g. +1)
+- Calculate the success rate of throwing multiple dices against a target sum with a static modifier.
 - Simple UI, fast to use.
 - Success rate prediction when rolling another die.
 - Multi-Peer Sharing: Effortlessly share your calculation in the same local network with other devices.

 ## how to run